rust-lang/rfcs/text/3503-frontmatter.md

 Downsides
 - Unfamiliar syntax
+- When discussing with a Rust crash course teacher, it was felt their students would have a hard time learning to write these manifests from scratch
+  - Having the explain the overloading of concepts to new users
+  - Unpredictable location (both the doc comment and the cargo code block within it)
+  - Visual clutter (where clutter is overwhelming already in Rust)
 - New style of structured comment for the ecosystem to support with potential compatibility issues, likely requiring a new edition
 - Assuming it can't be parsed with `syn` and either we need to write a